bioinformaticsdotca/IDE_2023/module7/module7_phylodynamics_practical.md

 ---

 <a name="visualize-tree"></a>
-# 5. Visualizing the phylogenetic tree alongside epidemiological metadata
+# 5. Visualizing the phylodynamic analysis alongside epidemiological metadata

 Now that we've constructed and packaged up a tree (`analysis-package.json`), we can visualize this data alongside our metadata (`data/metadata.tsv`) using [Auspice][].